 Your training begins now…

-Introduced in the U.S.A. during the 1970s to control algae, plants and snail in aquaculture, Asian carps escaped into the Mississippi River Basin during periods of flooding.
+Introduced in the U.S.A. during the 1970s to control algae, plants and snail in aquaculture, invasive carps escaped into the Mississippi River Basin during periods of flooding.

-Eating nearly 40% of their body weight daily, Asian Carps grow quickly, making them unsuitable prey for natural predators.
+Eating nearly 40% of their body weight daily, invasive carp grow quickly, making them unsuitable prey for natural predators.
 They compete for food and habitat, and are carriers of disease and parasites.

-Four species of Asian Carps threaten our waterways:
+Four species of invasive carps threaten our waterways:

 - Bighead Carp